UK retailers spent £1.2 billion processing card payments in 2021

 Last year, the BRC called for Parliamentary intervention by the Treasury Committee to review the Payment Systems Regulator's strategy and ensure that anti-competitive practices in card payments could be tackled.
 Questions have been raised in Parliament and reviews have been conducted.
 But the BRC has expressed concerns that these reviews may not lead to effective regulation within the time frames required.

-Alongside the rise in card payments comes the meteoric growth of account-to-account (A2A) payments, specifically those powered by Open Banking.
+Alongside the rise in card payments comes the meteoric growth of pay by bank payments, specifically those powered by Open Banking.
 Importantly, these payment initiation services are not subject to the same fees as card payments because they don't involve cards at all.
 Instead, the customer is connected to their existing banking app to authorise a direct and secure payment to the retailer.

 "Account-to-account payments represent a key area of payments innovation and are beginning to drive much-needed competition in the market.
 For retailers, this competition is very welcome, bringing with it the potential for lowering transaction fees." - BRC Payments Survey 2022

 Whilst Open Banking payments have seen fantastic growth since their recent introduction in 2018, many retailers are yet to take advantage of this exciting development.
-Open Banking payments don't just offer the opportunity to reduce payment processing costs.
-They also allow retailers to reduce the number of steps their customers must go through at the checkout.
+Open Banking payments don't just offer the opportunity to reduce payment processing service costs, they also allow retailers to reduce the number of steps their customers must go through at the checkout.

 In their latest report the BRC rightly points out that retailers respond directly to consumer behaviour, but consumers must also be given the opportunity to experience the benefits of alternative payment methods if they are to become champions for their adoption.
 This is illustrated perfectly by HMRC's recent implementation of Open Banking for online tax payments, which received very positive feedback from end-users.
 This successful introduction has already facilitated £1 billion in self-assessment tax payments.